Where we Touch the Waters that Touch the World!

 The Coastal Bend Bays & Estuaries Program (CBBEP) bases its Delta Discovery education program here, offering a variety of free field experiences and workshops to teachers and students through scheduled site visits.
-At CBBEP, certified interpreters/educators lead groups to discover “the waters that touch the world.”
+At the CBBEP, certified interpreters/educators lead groups to discover “the waters that touch the world.”
 Student field experiences are aligned to state standards and are available for all grade levels.

-In addition to these education activities, Nueces Delta Preserve is the site of several research stations and conservation projects.
+In addition to these education activities, the Nueces Delta Preserve is the site of several research stations and conservation projects.
 We’ve re-established a prairie wetland, built nest boxes for owls, planted trees, and removed invasive plants.
 Our land management efforts conserve the property, enhance the habitats, encourage wildlife, and provide a significant space for learning in nature.

 The Nueces Delta Preserve is not open to the public at this time, but does host events that are open for the general public.
 Please see our Events page for more information.